-Prereq: Undergraduate: Concurrent enrollment in ARTGR 370, ARTGR 371, or ARTGR 470.
-Graduate: graduate enrollment in College of Design.
+Prereq: Undergraduate: Junior or senior standing in the graphic design program.
+Graduate: Graduate enrollment in College of Design.

 Special issues related to graphic design.
 Topics vary each time offered.

 ARTGR 490: Independent Study

 Prereq: Written approval of instructor and department chair on required form in advance of semester of enrollment